SumoLogic/sumologic-documentation/docs/dashboards/restricted-operators-dashboards.md

 ## Dashboard restrictions

-The following operators can't be used with dashboards:
+The following operators cannot be used with dashboards:

 * `Details`
 * [`LogReduce`](/docs/search/logreduce/logreduce-operator)